 The IRS has changed in the last few years.
 The new tax debt relief programs are a unique opportunity for people with back taxes.
 It doesn’t mean the IRS has gone soft.
 In 2015, the IRS filed 535,600 tax liens and had a 96% conviction rate on tax investigations (source).
 Of the people who were convicted, 80% received jail time.

 It is smart to get proper representation when you deal with the IRS.
 It’s not only smart.
 Tax representation is your right when dealing with the most powerful debt collection agency in the world.
-Find a tax debt relief firm that employs tax attorneys and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
+The best tax relief firms have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 A professional tax relief firm can help you understand your tax situation.
 They can help you prepare unfiled tax returns, guide you through an audit, and negotiate a tax settlement or installment agreement.